 Cyberbullying Facts Summarizing What is Currently Known

-Over the last decade, we have surveyed nearly 15,000 middle and high school students in ten different studies from over 97 different schools throughout the United States.
+Since 2002, we have surveyed over 20,000 middle and high school students in twelve different studies from over 98 different schools throughout the United States.
 The first two studies were online exploratory samples used to obtain a general understanding of the problem.
 As such, the numbers obtained are higher than average and not representative because they only include online teens who volunteered to participate.
-Our eight most recent studies, however, have all been random samples of known populations in schools, so we can be fairly confident in the reliability and validity of the data obtained (click here for more information about the methodology).
-Overall, about 25% of the students we have surveyed over the last eight studies have told us that they have been cyberbullied at some point in their lifetimes.
-About 9% said they were cyberbullied in the 30 days preceding the survey.
+Our ten most recent studies, however, have all been random samples of known populations, so we can be fairly confident in the reliability and validity of the data obtained (click here for more information about the methodology).
+Overall, about 27% of the students we have surveyed over the last ten studies have told us that they have been cyberbullied at some point in their lifetimes.
+About 10% said they were cyberbullied in the 30 days preceding the survey.
 Similarly, about 16% of those who we surveyed admitted that they had cyberbullied others at some point in their lifetimes (about 6% in the most recent 30 days).
+More detailed information about our various studies can be found here.

 Other Published Research

-In 2014 we reviewed all of the published research we could find that included prevalence rates for cyberbullying.
+In 2015 we reviewed all of the published research we could find that included prevalence rates for cyberbullying.
 This work built on our earlier effort to quantitatively summarize published cyberbullying articles which we wrote about in our book Cyberbullying Prevention and Response: Expert Perspectives (see especially chapter 2).
-In total, we have now reviewed 73 articles published in peer-reviewed academic journals.
-Fifty-one of those included cyberbullying victimization rates and 42 included cyberbullying offending rates.
-As you can see from the charts below (click to enlarge), rates across all of the studies ranged widely, from 2.3% to 72% for victimization and from 1.2% to 44.1% for offending.
-The average across all of these studies was remarkably similar to the rates that we found in our work (about 21% of teens have been cyberbullied and about 15% admitted to cyberbullying others at some point in their lifetimes).
+In total, we have now reviewed 234 articles published in peer-reviewed academic journals.
+One hundred and twenty-two of those included cyberbullying victimization rates and 88 included cyberbullying offending rates.
+As you can see from the charts below (click to enlarge), rates across all of the studies ranged widely, from 0.4% to 92% for victimization and from 1.0% to 60.4% for offending.
+The average across all of these studies was remarkably similar to the rates that we found in our work (about 21% of teens have been cyberbullied and about 13% admitted to cyberbullying others at some point in their lifetimes).
 Taken as a whole, it seems safe to conclude that about one out of every four teens has experienced cyberbullying, and about one out of every six teens has done it to others.

 A couple of other broad generalizations can be made about cyberbullying, based on recent research: